 This approach considers your age, medical condition and symptoms, work experience, education, and skills.
 It determines if you are able to do a lighter duty work, such as sedentary work which calls for sitting 6 hours and standing 2 hours during an 8-hour day and the ability to lift a maximum of 10 pounds.
 If your osteoarthritis impacts your ability to do those things, you may meet the criteria for disability approval per the medical-vocational allowance.

 Applying Specific Medical Tests to Your Case

-The SSA will consider test results when determining if your osteoarthritis makes you unable to work and eligible for SSDI benefits.
+The SSA will consider test results when determining if eligible for SSDI benefits.
 Images, including x-rays, MRIs, and CAT scans may show the severity of the joint damage and deformities.
 Detailed test results and physician notes are imperative in proving your case.